ahmadfajar/vue-mdbootstrap-docs/src/docs/components/list-tile.md

 ### BsListTileContent - `<bs-list-tile-content>`

-BsListTileContent is a container for item's description.
-Inside it you can put component such as `<bs-list-tile-title>` and `<bs-list-tile-subtitle>`.
+**BsListTileContent** is a container for item's description.
+Inside it, you can put component such as `<bs-list-tile-title>` and `<bs-list-tile-subtitle>`.

 #### Properties